AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 ## Release 4.5

+### Release 4.5.13

+* Fix: node fails to synchronize with the leader if the leader became leader immediately after it had installed a snapshot
+* Updated version of LDAP extension in the package
+* Updated gRPC version from 1.42.0 to 1.42.2 to avoid CVE-2021-22569

 ### Release 4.5.12

 * Fix: performance issue reading aggregates with first sequence number larger than last sequence number in the event